 Oracle recommends that you use Oracle ASM to store these files in an Oracle ASM disk group.

 Oracle supports alternative ways of using shared storage, such as certified cluster file systems.
 In addition, Oracle recommends that you use one shared server parameter file (SPFILE) with instance-specific entries.
-Oracle RAC allows storing shared password files in Oracle ASM and storing Oracle Database files on Oracle Automatic Storage Management Cluster File System (Oracle ACFS).
+Oracle RAC allows storing shared password files in Oracle ASM and storing Oracle Database files on Oracle Advanced Cluster File System (Oracle ACFS).

 Note:Oracle Database and related technologies, such as Oracle Clusterware, no longer support the use of raw (block) storage devices.